justinhj/minbpe-cc/README.md

 A C++ implementation of bpe tokenization, based on Karpathy's [minbpe](https://github.com/karpathy/minbpe).

-This is a fairly direct port of the Python code, and is quite a bit faster.
+This was originally a direct port of the Python code, which was quite a bit faster.
 Compared to the Python `train.py` example it is roughy 5x faster.

+However, after making some data structure changes and other optimizations, it is now faster by a factor of 50x, or almost 2 orders of magniture.

 ## References on BPE for NLP
 [Neural Machine Translation of Rare Words with Subword Units](https://arxiv.org/pdf/1508.07909)